10 Things You Need To Know About Multiple Myeloma

 Unlike many other cancers, there are very few known risk factors associated with getting multiple myeloma.
 These factors are listed below.

-- Race: For reasons unknown, it is more than twice as common in African-Americans than in white Americans.
+- Race: For reasons unknown, it is more than twice as common in African Americans than in Caucasian Americans.

 - Gender: Men are at a slightly higher risk than women.